 The New Digital Church – Apply Online Strategies to Reach More People

-The New Digital Church is a brand new, 10-week, live course I’m launching to help churches take strategies and tactics from the world of online business and apply them to their church.
+The New Digital Church is a brand new, 12-session course I launched to help churches take strategies and tactics from the world of online business and apply them to their church.
 Churches are doing a lot to reach and connect people online, but I believe there is a lot left to do.
-If you’re interested in taking the course and applying it to your church, register now before the course launches live on August 6.
-The cost is $97/church, so gather a team from your church and plan to take it together.
+If you're interested in taking the course and applying it to your church, you can get access for your entire staff for just $147.
+Gather a team from your church and plan to take it together!

 What online engagement ideas have worked for you?